What Is the Church of the Bible?

 The teaching that people are saved without being in the church is a false doctrine.

-The worship of Christ's church was designed to be plain and simple.
-Each first day of the week it consisted of the following:
+The worship of Christ's church was designed to be simple and uncomplicated.
+Christian worship occurred each first day of the week and consisted of:

 1) Congregational singing (Colossians 3:16; Ephesians 5:19).
-This was done acappella, that is, singing without the use of instruments of music.
-[Musical instruments did not come into use until almost 700 years after Christ.]
+This was done acappella - singing without the use of instruments of music.
+[Musical instruments did not come into use in worship until almost 700 years after Christ.]

 2) Prayer (1 Thessalonians 5:17).
 Praying was a vital part of the church's worship.
 Members of the church were encouraged by praying together.
 It was in this way that they expressed to God the thoughts of their hearts.